hotdaamn/asuswrt-merlin-wiki/delay-start-of-minidlna-to-wait-for-the-USB-disk-mount.md

-when the USB disk is getting to slow mounted, you can use the following script to delay the minidlna start do not screw the mount points.
+When the USB disk is getting to slow mounted, you can use the following script to delay the minidlna start do not screw the mount points.
 Put following content to `/jffs/scripts/post-mount`:

 ```
 #!/bin/sh